-Soya milk (about 300ml per day) that’s been fortified with calcium and vitamin D is the best choice, and you may wish to include soya yogurts and calcium-rich cereals in your child's diet too.
-Oat and coconut 'milks' are another option – they’re both available in a fortified form with calcium (but not vitamin D).
-Fortified rice milk can be used as a main drink for children from the age of five.
+A plant-based milk (about 300ml per day) that’s been fortified with calcium and vitamin D is a good choice, and you may wish to include soya yogurts and calcium-rich cereals in your child's diet too.
+Oat and coconut 'milks' are another option – they’re both available in a fortified form with calcium (but not all are fortified with vitamin D - so check labels).
+Fortified rice milk can be used as a main drink for children but only from the age of five.

-Plant-based spreads such as Pure, Vitalite or Suma can be used.
+Plant-based spreads can be used.
 Almonds, calcium-set tofu, beans and green leafy vegetables are also good sources of calcium, and should be regularly included in your child’s diet.
 It’s important that parents check the calcium recommendations for their child as they vary with age.